moritztim/Scratch/ENVIRONMENT.md

 # Makefile Environment Variables

-> Settings can be changed by editing the quoted values.
-The quotes must be kept.
+> Settings can be changed by editing the values after the " = ".
 Spaces are allowed, special characters are not.
+No quotes are needed.
 To reference other variables, wrap them like $(THIS) and use their exact name.

 ## Customizable Project-Specific Settings